MetPX/sarracenia/doc/sr_consumer.7.rst

 Having reasonable defaults, the reader will rarely use any of these options.

-(Note: Sometime on clusters, all nodes running the same component and its config file default to an identical **queue_name**.
+(Note: On clusters, all nodes that run a component with the same config file create an identical **queue_name**.
 Targetting the same broker, it forces the queue to be shared.
 If it should be avoided, the user can just overwrite the default **queue_name** inserting **${HOSTNAME}**.
 Each node will have its own queue, only shared by the node instances.